 Instead of trying to define her, I decided it was better to let her do that herself.
-Here is my interview with Sascha Shea-Ghost.
+Here is my interview with Sascha Shea-Carvalho.
 This is the first of a two-part series of blog posts.
-In the second part, Sascha Shea-Ghost does a makeover of Heather to her style and specifications.
+In the second part, Sascha Shea-Carvalho does a makeover of Heather to her style and specifications.
 So, hold onto your seat children, we could be in for a bumpy flight!

 Love, Heather XOXOXO